 Molds are fungi that can be found both indoors and outdoors, all year round.
 Although some

 forms of mold are extremely dangerous or even toxic, most molds are relatively harmless.
-However, large concentrations of indoor mold can cause odors, health problems and, in some cases, structural damage to wood.
+However, large concentrations of indoor mold can cause mold damage, odors, health problems and, in some cases, structural damage to wood.
 An inspection and/or testing will determine how much mold is present in a home, and where.

 Each indoor environment is an ecological system of interaction between the non-living physical environment and the living biological environment.
 It is important for restoration contractors to understand the construction principles of building systems and the effect of moisture on these systems and the materials used in the construction of such systems.